 And as the episode comes to a close, we discover that there’s someone higher up in the 100 gang ranks to worry about named Tobias Whale (Marvin “Krondon” Jones III).
 The good news is Annisa shows she’s indeed daddy’s little girl and breaks her bathroom sink when her powers kick in.

 Here are some thoughts on the episode “The Resurrection”:

 - Pierce’s role as a father and educator goes beyond anything that’s been portrayed when he and his daughter start making points to each other by quoting civil rights leaders.
 Bet you’ve never seen that on a show before.

 - I was shipping Pierce and Lynn from the first time they were on screen together.
 These two do not act like they’re separated.
 They need to stop it and get back together.

-- One of the important points of the gang interference is to show how a seemingly normal family that is going about their business could get caught in the middle of something they know nothing about.
-This one goes out to those that don’t understand how outside influences can affect individuals that are not criminal.
+- One of the critical points of the gang interference is to show how a seemingly ordinary family that is going about their business could get caught in the middle of something they know nothing about.
+A critical topic as it is stereotyped that crime happens mostly to individuals involved in criminal activity.

-- Pierce’s gang contact Latavius, who prefers the moniker LaLa (LMAO), introduces a passive aggressive tough love dynamic with his son that left me confused.
-His son, Malik, was well spoken and polite and there seemed to be some warm fatherly stuff going on, but then Lala started bugging out on the kid.
+- Pierce’s gang contact Latavius, who prefers the moniker LaLa (LMAO), introduces a passive-aggressive, tough love dynamic with his son that left me confused.
+His son, Malik, was well spoken and polite and there seemed to be some warm fatherly residual love, but Lala is mostly rough with the child and is borderline abusive.

-- I never used the word VIGILANTE on this blog (except for here).
+- I never used the word VIGILANTE anywhere in this review (except for here).
 Black Lightning is a superhero, crime fighter, electric butt-kicker.
 As pointed out in the show, Vigilante has negative connotations of criminal.

 What did you get from watching Black Lightning?
 Comment below or message me here ->